Minhtrna/9.5AI_techday/README.md

-# 9.5AI_techday

 # IMPORTANT
 speed is slow when calling api maybe it's cause by the internet speed of the server

-Image to 3d with VFusion3D and gradio UI
 # How to use

 git clone https://github.com/Minhtrna/9.5AI_techday.git